Coney Island: 2020s to present

 Many of these construction projects were placed on hold in 2020 with the COVID-19 pandemic in New York City.
 That year, the businesses and amusement parks at Coney Island either operated in a sharply reduced capacity or did not open at all.
 The parks reopened for the 2021 season, and Luna Park's expansion commenced in October 2021.
 The addition of new amusements coincided with the development of over 2,000 new residential units on empty lots through the early 2020s.
 These included a 1,000-unit mega-development and a three-tower, 499-unit mixed-use complex.
 The new housing units were built despite the fact that the neighborhood was among the areas in New York City that were most vulnerable to flooding due to increases in sea levels.
 By 2023, half a dozen apartment buildings had been or were being built along Surf Avenue.

 In February 2025, the city government announced plans for the Coney Island West project, which would include 1,500 housing units on the peninsula's western end, as well as upgrades to the Stark Rink and the Riegelmann Boardwalk's western section.
-The city government announced plans that June for an additional 1,100 housing units in Coney Island.
+The city government announced plans that June for an additional 1,100 housing units in Coney Island, and the city pledged $1 billion that December to fund the development, including 1,500 residences.
+The city government established a business improvement district for Coney Island in early 2026.